haaazelii/BENG183/Intro_to_HMMER.md

 Both strategies generate a list of matches.
 HMMER filters biological signals from random noise, presenting hits ranked by bit score and e-value.

-## HMMER Functions
+## HMMER Tools

 While the workflow provides the roadmap, understanding the specific mechanics of each tool is essential for effective analysis.
-This section details the primary functions used in HMMER analysis: `hmmbuild`, `hmmsearch` and `hmmscan`.
+This section details the primary tools used in HMMER analysis: `hmmbuild`, `hmmsearch` and `hmmscan`.

 ### `hmmbuild`: Profile Construction